WhiskeySockets/Baileys/README.md

 conn.ev.on ('creds.update', saveCreds)
 ```

-**Note**: When a message is received/sent, due to signal sessions needing updating, the auth keys (`authState.keys`) will update.
+**Note:** When a message is received/sent, due to signal sessions needing updating, the auth keys (`authState.keys`) will update.
 Whenever that happens, you must save the updated keys (`authState.keys.set()` is called).
-Not doing so will prevent your messages from reaching the recipient & other unexpected consequences.
+Not doing so will prevent your messages from reaching the recipient & cause other unexpected consequences.
 The `useMultiFileAuthState` function automatically takes care of that, but for any other serious implementation -- you will need to be very careful with the key state management.

 ## Listening to Connection Updates